Voter ID: What's New?

 Incarceration, provided all qualifications for voting are retained (NO NOTARY REQUIRED); or

 Certified participation in the Safe At Home address confidentiality program established under sections 589.660 to 589.681 because of safety concerns.

 Voters who are PERMANENTLY DISABLED may also apply for permanent absentee status by filling out a special form provided by their local election authority.

 ABSENTEE VOTING: In Person or By Mail

-Voters who vote absentee IN PERSON don't need to apply beforehand; they can just give the reason when they check in to vote-or they can vote absentee in person without an excuse for two weeks before Election Day.
+Voters who vote absentee IN PERSON don't need to apply beforehand; they can just give the reason when they check in to vote-or they can vote absentee in person without an excuse starting two weeks before Election Day.
 At this time, voters must have a photo ID to vote absentee in person.

 Voters who want to vote absentee BY MAIL must apply to get a ballot.
 This can take time, so voters should apply several weeks before Election Day.

 If you choose to vote absentee by mail, make sure you follow all directions carefully, especially on the ballot return envelope.
 If the return envelope isn't filled out correctly, or the ballot arrives in the mail after 7pm on Election Day, the ballot will be REJECTED and the vote will not be counted.

 not required to let a voter know that their absentee by mail ballot has been rejected.
 Voters must call their election office to make sure that their absentee ballot has been received and accepted